beck410/chess/README.md

 #Chess

 ##Synopsis
-Game created for [NSS](www.nashvillesoftwareschool.com) Collaboration Assignment
+Game created for [NSS](www.nashvillesoftwareschool.com) Cohort 7 Collaboration Assignment

 ##Rules for Game
 Link to the rules